getto-systems/getto-elm_tools/README.md

 - npm : 10.4.1

-elm packages not include dependencies
+elm packages are not include in dependencies

 - elm : 0.18.0
 - elm-test : 0.18.12